 The key message here is that if you have back pain, you should avoid a too firm or too soft mattress.
 In the past, it was thought that a firm mattress was good for a bad back.
 In contrast, more recent findings suggest that a medium firm mattress is better.

 A latex mattress will go a long way to helping maintain your proper spinal alignment without creating pressure points.
 In addition to being better for a bad back, a latex mattress feels incredibly comfortable just to lie upon and relax.
-If you suffer from back pain, you should consider sleeping on a medium firm latex mattress.
+If you have scoliosis or you suffer from back pain, you should consider sleeping on a medium firm latex mattress.
 Try one out and see!